 OPD full form in medical insurance is the Outpatient Department.
 OPD points to the part of a hospital or clinic in which patients get medical care without being admitted for an overnight stay.
 OPD coverage in health insurance offers financial safety for medical expenses associated with outpatient treatments.

+In this section, let’s explore the history behind the full form of OPD in medical terms.
 The Outpatient Department (OPD), or the method of offering medical care to patients without the need for hospitalization, has its origin in the mid-17th century.
 Sir George Clark got this idea of outpatient services, with the consultations scheduled on Wednesdays and Saturdays for the poor.

 Previously, in the 20th century, the concept of an outpatient department (OPD) as a distinct organization inside a hospital or healthcare facility first started.
 Prior to this, hospitals were used for inpatient care at a time when patients were often admitted for lengthy stays.